Why do you need to repair damage caused by carpenter bees?

-Thankfully, if you repair the holes before the wood rots out, it can be an easy fix that doesn’t cost a lot of money.
+Thankfully, if you repair the holes before the wood rots out, damage caused by carpenter bees can be an easy fix that won’t cost a lot of money.

 Method 1: Kill & Fill

 Once the bee has entered the hole, it can be exterminated with the use of a quick-acting bug spray.
-The hole can then be filled with a wooden dowel, then covered with a wood putty, and ideally painted.
+The hole can then be filled with a wooden dowel, stopper, or plug, and then covered with wood putty, and ideally painted.

 Method 2: Fill & Provide Alternatives

-Instead of killing the bee before filling it, you can first wait for it to evacuate and disappear.
-After this you can fill using the same method as above.
+Instead of killing the carpenter bee before filling the hole, you can first wait for it to evacuate and disappear.
+After this, you can fill using the same method as above.

-buy or make a carpenter bee trap – cheap and easy to make, and highly effective
+- Buy or build a carpenter bee trap – cheap and easy to make, and highly effective

 Filling Carpenter Bee Holes